ozturksirin/workspace_blog/README.md

 ## Contact

-If you have any questions or suggestions, please contact us at [ozturksirininfo@gmail.com].
+For any questions or suggestions, please reach out to us at [ozturksirininfo@gmail.com].